-Aboriginal and Torres Strait Islander people are under-represented on local councils.
 This means that in many communities across NSW, the voices of Aboriginal and Torres Strait Islander people are missing from debate and decision-making.

-If you are passionate about your community, we encourage you to stand for local council election.
+If you're passionate about your community, we encourage you to stand for election to your local council.

 If you're elected, you'll have a direct say in local council decisions that influence the daily lives of your mob.